oskarwirga/CSStudyInstruments/bugs/yank.md

 ## Meta
 * Project: yank
-* Current Stage: Bug Hunting
+* Current Stage: No bugs found
-* Brief description: The fastest terminal file manager ever written.
+* Brief description: yank text to clipboard from a file descriptor

 ## Updates